TheFreezeTeam/TheFreezeTeamBlog/Source/TheFreezeTeamBlog/input/posts/StevenTCramer/2022/08/25/RunWebServerInTest.md

 ### One Of These Things Is Not Like The Other

-I set a break point after creating the builder, in both the application and the test case.
+I set a breakpoint after creating the builder, in both the application and the test case.
 And went about using the inspector to see if I could tell the difference between them.
 And yes there was something different.

 Inside `builder.WebHost._environment.WebRootFileProvider` I noticed the working one was a `CompositeFileProvider` that contained 2 `FileProviders`